bratwurst-productions/LCR-Game/README.md

 The Minimum Viable Product will allow for 3 to 20 unique players to connect to the application's page to synchronize and play a game of LCR.
 Following completion of the game, a winner is decided according to the rules, and a game over message is displayed to all participants.

-Project Board and Mockup of main paige design are linked below:
+Project Board and Mockup of main page design are linked below:

 [Project Board](https://github.com/bratwurst-productions/LCR-Game/projects/1)